 Radiation Therapy

-Radiation therapy is a form of cancer treatment that uses powerful, high-dose X-rays to kill lung cancer cells or stop their growth.
-There are multiple forms of both external and internal radiation therapy.
-External radiation involves pointing an X-ray beam at your lung cancer cells from a radiation machine.
-Internal radiation involves placing small pieces of radioactive material inside your lungs near the cancer cells.
+Radiation uses powerful, high-dose X-rays to kill lung cancer cells or stop their growth.
+There are several forms of external and internal radiation therapy.
+External radiation involves focusing radiation at your lungs from a radiation machine.
+Internal radiation involves placing small pieces of radioactive material inside your lungs near cancer cells.
 External radiation is more common.1

-Radiation therapy is performed by doctors called radiation oncologists.
-They work with a team of other specialists to figure out the right kind of radiation for you.
+Radiation is performed by doctors called radiation oncologists.
+They work with other specialists to figure out the right kind of radiation for you.
 They also calculate the amount of radiation you need.
-Using no more radiation than you need helps reduce damage to your healthy cells.2
+Using the lowest possible radiation dose helps reduce damage to healthy cells.2

 When is radiation therapy used?

 Radiation therapy may be used in several situations.
-It is most often used:1,3
+It is most often used:1,3,4

-• Along with chemotherapy to treat the cancer in multiple ways
+• With chemotherapy to treat cancer in multiple ways

 • Instead of surgery for those who do not want surgery or are not healthy enough to have surgery

-• Before surgery to shrink the cancer cells and make them easier to remove
+• Before surgery to shrink cancer cells and make them easier to remove

-• After surgery or chemotherapy to treat any remaining cancer cells
+• After surgery or chemotherapy to kill any remaining cancer cells

 • To reduce the chance that cancer reaches the brain (specifically small cell lung cancer)